Last updated April 2026

 Bug reports that actually help

-Every issue includes customer quotes with links back to the original conversation, how many customers are affected, and AI-suggested code files.
+Every issue includes customer quotes with links back to the original conversation, how many customers are affected, and suggested code files.
 An engineer or a coding agent can start working immediately.

 No portal in between